K32n31-P4n1c/Git-Commands/README.md

 ### Create Repositories
 Start a new repository or obtain one from an existing URL

+- $ git init        ( Transform the current directory into a Git repository )

-- $ git init [project-name]					( Creates a new local repository with the specified name )
+   - git init [project-name]			( Creates a new local repository with the specified name )

+   - git init [directory]               ( Create an empty Git repository in the specified directory )

-- $ git clone [url]          ( Downloads a project and its entire version history )
+- $ git clone [repo-url]          ( Downloads a project and its entire version history from repo to local machine )

 ----------------------------------------------------------------------------------------------------------------------------------------
 ### Make Changes
 Review edits and craf a commit transaction

-- git status  ( Lists all new or modified files to be commited )
+- git status  ( Lists which files are staged, unstaged, and untracked )

 - git diff   ( Shows file differences not yet staged )

-- git add . // git --all    ( Add all the changes )
+- git add . // git --all    ( Stage all the changes )

-  - git add *.txt     ( Add all txt files in current directory )
+  - git add *.txt     ( Stage all txt files in current directory )

-  - git add *.html    ( Add all html files in current directory )
+  - git add *.html    ( Stage all html files in current directory )

-  - git add [File]  ( Snapshots the file in preparation for versioning )
+  - git add [File]  ( Stage current file in preparation for next commit )

+  - git add [Directory]     ( Stage all changes in directory for next commit )

 - git diff --staged   ( Shows file differences between staging and the last file version )